Event dates: 13-16 Nov

-Take a look back at some of our favourite 2022 sessions!
+Go back in time: take a look back at some of our 2022 Headline Keynote discussions!

 Telco to TechCo - How African Telecoms is Evolving with the Continent